kr-aditya18/Python-projects/README.md

 # Python-projects
-This is my python projects.
+This is my Python project.
+Author - Aditya Verma